aplteam/MarkAPL/Files/MarkAPL.md

 This can be used to prevent something that starts with a `<` character from starting an HTML block.

-the second paragraph to be treated as an HTML block because the space character at the beginning of the line has no meaning in HTML:
+In the following example the leading space tells that the second paragraph should not be treated as an HTML block:

 ~~~
 <p>HTML block</p>